Research and Publication Ethics

 Authors must meet all aspects of the following 4 criteria: (1) Substantial contributions to the conception or design of the work; or the acquisition, analysis or interpretation of data for the work; (2) Drafting the work or revising it critically for important intellectual content; (3) Final approval of the version to be published; and (4) Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
 Any persons who do not meet any aspect of the above criteria, may be listed as contributors in the Acknowledgments section.

-Maximal number of authors are recommended to be limited to 3 for review, 5 for systematic review, and 10 for case report, respectively.
-Only one author should correspond with the editorial board.
+Only one corresponding author is allowed.
 A footnote indicating that the two first authors made equal contributions is permissible, as long as the authors certify that each had a "first author" role equally.
 The editorial board does not allow adding authors or changing the first or the corresponding authors once its decision of ‘Accept’ is made.
 Any change in the byline (addition or deletion of authors, change in the name order) requires a letter signed by all authors indicating agreement with the same.
 The editorial board has no responsibility for such changes.

 Originality and duplicate publication

 Manuscripts under review or published by other journals will not be accepted for publication in PEMJ, and articles published in this journal are not allowed to be reproduced in whole or in part in any type of publication without permission of the editorial board.
 Figures and tables can be used freely if original source is verified according to Creative Commons Non-Commercial License.
 It is mandatory for all authors to resolve any copyright issues when citing a figure or table from a different journal that is not open access.